drshika/drshika.github.io/index.md

 ## [NEWS](#news)

-[November, 2021] - I’m honored to receive the JP Morgan Chase WCS Scholarship for the 2021-22 school year!
+<div class="purple-text">[November, 2021]</div> - I’m honored to receive the JP Morgan Chase WCS Scholarship for the 2021-22 school year!
 See the other recipients [here](https://cs.illinois.edu/about/awards/undergraduate-scholarships-awards/jp-morgan-chase-wcs-scholarship).

-[October, 2021] - I co-hosted a talk with Illinois CS and the CTO of Reddit, Chris Slowe!
+<div class="purple-text">[October, 2021]</div> - I co-hosted a talk with Illinois CS and the CTO of Reddit, Chris Slowe!
 See the article here: [link](https://cs.illinois.edu/news/reddit-tech-talk-with-cto-chris-slowe-presents-one-more-opportunity%20-for-involvement)

-[September, 2021] - As the Content-Co Chair of Reflections \| Projections, I helped host 16 speakers at Siebel center for CS!
+<div class="purple-text">[September, 2021]</div> - As the Content-Co Chair of Reflections \| Projections, I helped host 16 speakers at Siebel center for CS!
 The conference had more than 1000+ attendees.

-[August, 2021] - I’m excited that I've been selected as one of approximately 20 students for the CS STARS program!
+<div class="purple-text">[August, 2021]</div> - I’m excited that I've been selected as one of approximately 20 students for the CS STARS program!
 The program is a new initiative by the CS department to jointly encourage research and mentorship/outreach for women in computing.
 See the other STARS [here](https://cs.illinois.edu/broadening-participation-computing/programs/csambassadors)

-[May, 2021] - I’m excited to be contributing to UIUC’s @ ACM chapter as the new Corporate Chair!
+<div class="purple-text">[May, 2021]</div> - I’m excited to be contributing to UIUC’s @ ACM chapter as the new Corporate Chair!

-[May, 2019] - My birthday gift from AP CollegeBoard was this video from the AP+WE Conference re: my advocacy work for women in CS.
+<div class="purple-text">[May, 2019]</div> - My birthday gift from AP CollegeBoard was this video from the AP+WE Conference re: my advocacy work for women in CS.
 Link: [https://www.facebook.com/WEmovement/videos/322348095104802](https://www.facebook.com/WEmovement/videos/322348095104802), start @ 3:08:09

 ## [RESEARCH](#research)

-   **OVER-TRUST IN AUTOMATED SYSTEMS,** UIUC HCI LAB [2022]
+   **OVER-TRUST IN AUTOMATED SYSTEMS,** <div class="purple-text">UIUC HCI LAB [2022]<div class="purple-text">

 Mentors: Prof. Alex Kirlik and Sebastian Rodriguez.
 I’m currently working on a project that’s examining how good automation systems are.
 Working with C# and Unity to build a game that determines whether the physicality of the agent affects user trust.

-   **CLASSIFYING AUDIO-SOCIAL PLATFORMS,** SCuBa LAB [2021]
+   **CLASSIFYING AUDIO-SOCIAL PLATFORMS,** <div class="purple-text">SCuBa LAB [2021]<div class="purple-text">

 Mentors: Prof. Eshwar Chandrashekaran and Tanvi Bajpai.
 I investigated the structure and norms of the voice based platform Clubhouse and documented the different forms of abuse on voice based platforms like Twitter Spaces, Discord Stages as well as Spotify Greenroom.
 We analyzed these trends using Natural Language Processing techniques like LDA and SAGE.
 See my talk from the virtual REU poster session [here](https://cs.illinois.edu/research/undergraduate-research/summer-research-experience-undergraduates/participants/drshika-asher)